mihainsto/6string/README.md

 - Admin management for approving songs sent by the users
 - Application user management by admins
 - Settings for the user profile
-- Song search, filtering and sorting
+- Song search, filtering, and sorting
 - Play a song with the interactive guitar
-- Control the song speed with the coresponding slider
+- Control the song speed with the corresponding slider
 - Left hand guitar feature and current chord popup where you can see the chord currently played
-- Playground page where you can experiment differend chord shapes and use the keys 'q''w''e''a''s''d'' for string picking
+- Playground page where you can experiment with different  chord shapes and use the keys 'q''w''e''a''s''d'' for string picking

 ## Installation
 - run `yarn`